Procter & Gamble

 Business overview

-P&G manages 130 manufacturing plants globally, but a reliance on legacy, thick client systems has made modernizing difficult.
+Despite managing 130 manufacturing plants globally, P&G’s efforts to modernize have been challenged by a continued reliance on legacy, thick client systems

 “For us it is a different journey because we are moving from a thick client where you have to manually install to a web-based client"